fenriskiba/fenriskiba.github.io/software/linux/distro-hopping/notes/fedora-workstation.md

 - [ ] ~~Fall Guys~~
   - Heroic was able to sign in, but had issues running.
 Game would open, but get stuck on the loading after selecting "Start".
   - Lutris couldn't get the game installed without crashing.
-  - Bottles installed and gave an error about Epic auth not working after selecting "Start".
+  - Bottles installed and gave an error after selecting "Start".
 - [ ] ~~Overwatch~~
   - Lutris and Bottles both got an error about not being able to load game library in Battle.net.
 - [x] Fire Emblem: Path of Radiance